-Staggering starts and creating milestones helps the organisation to overcome the initial paralysis of facing what might feel like a monumental task.
+Staggering starts and creating milestones help the organization to overcome the initial paralysis of facing what might feel like a monumental task.
 Meeting those milestones also helps to create short-term "wins" that can generate energy and drive the momentum of the effort toward the vision end-state.